-Cannabis has been successful in treating most symptoms of Multiple Sclerosis.
+Medical cannabis has been successful in treating most symptoms of Multiple Sclerosis.
 Patients from different parts of the world have found relief from pain, paralysis and muscle spasms after using it for some time.
-But, why is the herb possibly so effective in treating the incurable neurodegenerative disorder?
+But, why is the medical marijuana so effective in treating the incurable neurodegenerative disorder?
 Here is how marijuana eases the symptoms of MS.

 First, what is Multiple Sclerosis?

 Multiple Sclerosis (MS) is a neurodegenerative autoimmune disorder that affects the spinal cord, brain and the optic nerve.
-The immune system might start seeing neurons as destructive invaders for some reason.
+The immune system can start seeing neurons as destructive invaders for some reason.
 Therefore, the body’s immune cells start attacking them.
-The self-inflicted damages lead to scar tissue build-up.
+These self-inflicted damages lead to scar tissue build-up.
 In other words, the neurons stop firing correctly to direct signals to the other parts of the body.

 There are millions of MS sufferers globally, but the bad news is that the disorder has no cure.
 The treatment options include powerful drugs that work to slow down the disease’s progression and manage the symptoms to quicken recovery from attacks.
-That is where marijuana comes in.
-The medicinal herb is known to improve the brain functions and to ease symptoms of multiple sclerosis.
+That is where medical marijuana comes in.
+Medical cannabis has been shown to improve the brain functions and to ease symptoms of multiple sclerosis.